The Doctor: Original series

-The very first episode of the television programme established that Susan Foreman is the Doctor's granddaughter, but neither Susan nor the Doctor ever speaks of her parents.
+The first episode establishes that Susan Foreman is the Doctor's granddaughter; however, neither Susan nor the Doctor ever speaks of her parents.

-The First Doctor did flirt with – and was accidentally engaged to – the character Cameca in The Aztecs (1964).
+The First Doctor did flirt with — and was accidentally engaged to — the character Cameca in The Aztecs (1964).
 Although this was part of a plot to get the TARDIS back, there was a hint of mutual attraction in Hartnell's performance (especially as he is ultimately unable to leave behind the love token she has given him).

 The Third Doctor expresses hurt feelings when his companion Jo Grant leaves him for an idealistic scientific adventurer whom she describes as "a younger version" of the Doctor (The Green Death).
-Jo kisses the Doctor on the cheek before she departs, the second time this form of affection had been shown on screen (the Second Doctor having similarly kissed Zoe in The War Games).
+Jo kisses the Doctor on the cheek before she departs, the second time this form of affection was shown on screen (the Second Doctor having similarly kissed Zoe in The War Games).

-There was on-screen chemistry between Fourth Doctor Tom Baker and his wife-to-be Lalla Ward's Second Romana.
-A 1980 television commercial broadcast in Australia for Prime Computers showed Baker and Ward romancing each other, in character as the Doctor and Romana, with the Doctor (prompted by the computer) proposing marriage.
+There was on-screen chemistry between Tom Baker's Fourth Doctor and his wife-to-be Lalla Ward's Second Romana.
+A 1980 television commercial broadcast in Australia for Prime Computers showed Baker and Ward romancing each other in character as the Doctor and Romana, with the Doctor (prompted by the computer) proposing marriage.

 In voiceovers on Peter Davison's DVDs, the matter of physical affection is discussed.
 According to Davison and Matthew Waterhouse (Adric), producer John Nathan-Turner had very strict rules laid down about how the companions were allowed to physically interact with the Doctor, and Adric was allowed more physical contact with the Doctor than the female companions to downplay potential romantic and/or sexual connotations.
+Waterhouse, who is openly gay, has since stated that he played Adric as being attracted to the Doctor.